What is Separate Property in Arizona?

 Community Liens For Increase in Value of a Separate Asset in Arizona

-Arizona community property laws permit a spouse to claim a community lien against the other spouse’s sole and separate property.
-A community lien exists, generally, when either community property or community efforts increase the value of a spouse’s separate property.
+Arizona community property laws permit a spouse to claim a community lien against the other spouse’s separate property.
+A community claim exists when either community property or community efforts increase the value of a spouse’s separate property.
 A community lien does not exist, for example, if the value of the asset naturally increased in value due to market or other conditions.
-There are many scenarios that may create a community lien, so consult with a knowledgeable attorney for advice on your specific situation.
+Many scenarios may create a community lien, so consult with a knowledgeable attorney for advice on your specific situation.

 The Arizona Court of Appeals decision in Baum v.
 Baum addressed whether the increase in the value of the stock of a sole and separate business could be considered community property.
 The Court of Appeals followed the same reasoning as it did with profits from a sole and separate business in other cases, which is it depends upon whether the increase was due to the efforts of either spouse and whether the community has already been fairly compensated for those efforts through salary or other payments to the community.